are here: Research

 Allende's Chile is available for order at Amazon.com and MIT Press.
 The Spanish translation is available from LOM Ediciones.

-Videos are available of Professor Medina talking about her book at the Berkman Center for Internet and Society at Harvard Law School and the Department of Computer Science at the University of Chile.
+Videos are available of me talking about the book at the Berkman Center for Internet and Society at Harvard Law School, the Department of Computer Science at the University of Chile, and the conference Strata+Hadoop World.
 Reviews of the book are available here.

-• I am a lead author for the International
+• I was a lead author for the International

 report "Rethinking Society for the